t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # The Thing Lifecycle and Architectural Considerations {#sec3}

-We consider the installation of a Building Automation and Control (BAC) system to illustrate the lifecycle of a thing in a BAC scenario.
+We consider the installation of a Building Automation and Control (BAC) system to illustrate the lifecycle of a thing but can be similarly extended to other scenarios.
 A BAC system consists of a network of interconnected nodes that perform various functions in the domains of HVAC (Heating, Ventilating, and Air Conditioning), lighting, safety etc.  The nodes vary in functionality and a majority of them represent resource